Pools in Israel are still a status symbol, but no longer just for the millionaires

 According to Binovitch, the installation of all types of pools requires that homeowners receive building permits.
 “Even the simplest type of pool, that you just “drop” down in your yard, requires a permit.
 The average amount of time required to receive a permit is twelve months, and in rare cases, this can sometimes take up to two years.”
 Binovitch estimates that monthly pool maintenance costs, including weekly visits by a ‘pool guy’, disinfectants, electricity, and water, come to about NIS 1,000.
 And if you’d like your pool to be heated, then you’ll need to add another NIS 1,500 on top of that for electricity.

-Private pool adds up to 15% of value to the property
+Private pool can add up to 15% of value to the property

 The contents of this article are designed to provide the reader with general information and not to serve as legal or other professional advice for a particular transaction.
 Readers are advised to obtain advice from qualified professionals before entering into any transaction.